rtbrick/bngblaster/docsrc/sources/interfaces.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The BNG Blaster supports link aggregation (LAG) with and without
 LACP.
-The created LAG interface can be used as link for all kinds
+The created LAG interface can be used as the parent interface link
-of interface functions.
+for all kinds of interface functions.

 .. include:: configuration/interfaces_lag.rst